samoyed-health-foundation/website/site/content/how-you-can-help.md

 # Donating

-Please contact our Treasurer at [treasurer@samoyedhealthfoundation.org](mailto:treasurer@samoyedhealthfoundation.org?subject=Donating)
+Please contact our Treasurer at [treasurer@samoyedhealthfoundation.org](mailto:treasurer@samoyedhealthfoundation.org?subject=Donating) for instructions on how you can donate.

 # Volunteering